 3) A planet must have cleared its orbit of other objects.
 This means no other big objects are found in its orbit other than its own satellites.

 It is that last point that took away Pluto’s status as a planet as there are other objects in its “neighborhood”, specifically in an area named the Kuiper belt.

 Definition of a star

 A star is defined as a luminous object that is going through the process of nuclear fusion and is shaped by its own gravity into an (almost) spherical shape.

 The definition of a star can seem confusing as stars go through various stages during their lifetimes.
-The definition above applies for what is called main sequence stars, which are stars going through their main fusion stages.
+The definition above applies to what is called main-sequence stars, which are stars going through their main fusion stages.
 When a star is forming or after it dies, it receives a different classification even though some of those might also contain star in their name.

 Table of differences between a planet and a star